 Bathurst Community Transport has two main streams of funding:

 - Commonwealth Home Support Program (CHSP) – Department of Health

 - Community Program Funding – Transport for NSW

-The funding is to assist people who are:
+This funding enable us is to assist people who are:

-- Older people with functional limitations as a result of moderate, severe and profound disabilities.
+- Older people experiencing functional limitations as a result of moderate, severe or profound disabilities.